-Planetary researcher and stardust expert Dr Ashley King shares his tips on how to get the best view of the Lyrid meteor shower, which is expected to reach a dazzling peak on the morning of 22 April.
+Planetary researcher and stardust expert Dr Ashley King shares his tips on how to get the best view of the Geminid meteor shower, which is expected to reach a dazzling peak during the evenings of 13 and 14 December.

 Meteors are often called shooting stars, though the bright streaks you see in the sky don't have anything to do with stars.

 In fact, what you're wishing on are tiny particles of dust - leftovers from the birth of our solar system - vaporising in Earth's atmosphere.